Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 11 - Deploying to GKE Google Kubernetes Engine.md

 // Create the yaml
 // the file we modify is `~/kubernetes/guestbook-frontend-deployment.yaml`.
 // Replace the project id.
-the yaml now looks like below
+the yaml now looks like below  for the front end
-# include the yaml
 ```

 ```